galaxyeagle/galaxyeagle.github.io/pages/tech/webd/Creating-Static-Website.md

 	`git remote add origin Y` (where Y is the https ID) (This makes origin = Y)
 	`git remote -v`  (This should display Y if everything's OK)
 	`git push origin master` (This pushes your MyLocalSite repo to the master branch of origin)
+	( nb.
+After 2022, everytime you push, you need to type your github username and password.
+But this password shall be a temporary token you generate in github in your Developer Settings.
+Follow this link to create a temporary token : https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token )
 **C.** If you now check your repo in Github, it'll have been populated with your Local Website files.
 **D.** Type yourusername.github.io in your web browser & yay !
 Your website's live !